wbowditch/ctf-challenges/All or Nothing/README.md

 ## Description
 ```
-All those ones and zeros???? what couuld they mean???
+All those ones and zeros???? what could they mean???

 flag format = fresher{...}
 ```